 Like airline maps, most ferry maps are geographical, with arcing lines between landings.
 Maybe it’s something about soaring through open skies, or sailing across open water.
 This map, my second version of a Bay ferry map, takes a diagrammatic approach to simplify a complex system, envisioning ferry routes as fixed lines like subways, similar to ferry maps in New York, Sydney and Oslo, among others.
-The typeface is Erik Spiekermann‘s Fira Sans, which also happens to be the national font of New Zealand.
+The typeface is Erik Spiekermann‘s Fira Sans.

 > View high-resolution PDF